Design – It's All Around Us!

 Though the whole design of the house is registered, it is also possible to utilize the partial design system if you would like to pursue designs of parts of such a house, such as those of the entrance and the balcony.

-However, you may notice that the assemblable house in the above example seems to be a landed property to all appearance.
-If you search J-PlatPat, which is a database powered by the JPO, you can find many registered designs of landed properties, such as ready-built houses and condominiums.
-How come their designs are registered?
+You may notice that the assemblable house, which is shown above as an example of the registered design before the revision of the Design Act, seems to be an immovable property to all appearance.
+If you search J-PlatPat, which is a database powered by the JPO, you can find that designs of many immovable properties, such as ready-built houses and condominiums, were already registered.
+How come designs of these immovable properties were registered before the revision of the Design Act?

-Besides, a building that is not repeatedly producible in a large quantity by industrial techniques (e.g., a unique building designed by a designer) is dealt with as a landed property even if such a building was dealt with as a movable before landing, and as such, the design of such a building is not registrable.
+Before the revision of the Design Act, a design of a building that is not repeatedly producible in a large quantity by industrial techniques (e.g., a unique building designed by a designer) was not registrable even if such a building was dealt with as a movable before it is fixed on land.
+However, due to the revision of the Design Act, a design of such a building has become subject to protection as long as it is a design based on which multiple identical objects can be constructed.

 ■ Basic Products (e.g., strings, chains, nails, plastic tapes, etc.)